skejeton/umka-args/README.md

 - Easy to use.
 - Automatically generates usage based on the configuration.
-- Works on various types automatically.
+- Validates the arguments for you, shows you the exact errors.
+- Short argument syntax.
+- Positional arguments and list positional arguments.
 - Built-in help flag.
-- Validates the arguments for you, shows you the exact errors.
-- Support for modes.
+- Supports for modes (commands).
+- Works on various types:
+        * Booleans/Strings/Integers/Floats(Reals)
+        * Maps (of Booleans/Strings/Integers/Floats(Reals)/Arrays)
+        * Arrays (of Booleans/Strings/Integers/Floats(Reals))
 - Has a more complex API, if needed.